You can find some general introductory examples on this page. Further and more specific examples are organised as follows:

 Mozart String Quartet KV 157 I: bb.
 1-8

-In this example from a Schubert string quartet the choice of articulation and dynamics creates the character of the music:
+In this earlier example from a Schubert string quartet the choice of articulation and dynamics creates the character of the music in a way that is more like the Mozart in many ways:

 - the fz markings add energy and emphasize the phrases the slurring in small groups of two and three in the second line create a more legato effect but create a more energetic delivery than longer slurs would